Decameron Nights: Plot

 She disguises herself as a man and becomes a sailor on a merchant ship.
-A potential customer, the Sultan (Meinhart Maur), becomes fascinated by Ginevra's pet talking parrot and agrees to buy the merchant's wares if he can also have the bird.
+A potential customer, the Sultan, becomes fascinated by Ginevra's pet talking parrot and agrees to buy the merchant's wares if he can also have the bird.
 Since the parrot will only speak for Ginevra, she agrees to enter the Sultan's service.

 Then one day, she spots her locket in a marketplace stall manned by Giulio.
 Still in disguise, she coaxes the story out of him and finally learns why her husband wanted her dead.
 She has the Sultan invite both Giulio and Bernabo to dinner.
 Later, with Bernabo within earshot but out of sight, she appears dressed as a woman and asks Giulio if he knows her.
 When he repeatedly denies it, she is vindicated, and reunited with her husband.

 Boccaccio does not like the tale, and starts another.

-Spanish Don Bertrando (Jourdan) is sent to fetch a female doctor, Isabella (Fontaine), for his master, the seriously ill King (Hugh Morton).
+Spanish Don Bertrando is sent to fetch a female doctor, Isabella, for his master, the seriously ill King.
 On the trip, he defends her from two highwaymen.

 When she cures the King, he offers her anything.
 She asks for a husband: Bertrando.
-Dismayed, Bertrando agrees, but immediately after their wedding, he leaves her - having fulfilled his promise - and resumes his playboy ways.
+Dismayed, Bertrando agrees, but immediately after their wedding, he leaves her - having fulfilled his promise – and resumes his playboy ways.
 Before departing, he tells her that he will only live with her if she obtains the ring on his finger and bears him a child.

-Learning that Bertrando is trying to seduce an innkeeper's daughter, Maria (Joan Collins), Isabella has the innkeeper send Bertrando a message supposedly from Maria agreeing to spend the night with him.
+Learning that Bertrando is trying to seduce an innkeeper's daughter, Maria, Isabella has the innkeeper send Bertrando a message supposedly from Maria agreeing to spend the night with him.
 Instead, Isabella keeps the rendezvous in the dark, unlit bedroom.
 She later steals Bertrando's ring while he is sleeping and leaves before her deception is revealed.
 Months later, she gives birth to a son.
 Bertrando shows up, having heard that she claims the child is his.
 After she tells her story, Bertrando embraces her.

 When Fiametta is again critical of Boccaccio's story, he gives up and leaves.
 However, he returns, takes Fiametta in his arms, and kisses her.
 She resists at first, then gives in.